ethereum-attestation-service/eas-sdk/README.md

 This function will return a signed off-chain attestation object containing the UID, signature, and attestation data.
 You can then share this object with the intended recipient or store it for future use.

+#### Versioning

+Since the off-chain attestation protocol is being constantly evolved and improved, we've recently added versioning to help the applications to support both older and newer types of attestation.
+Starting from version `1`, we have added a `version` field to its typed data, which is seamlessly supported by both `signOffchainAttestation` and `verifyOffchainAttestationSignature` function.

+Please note that using the `getOffchainUID` function for the previous legacy version, requires passing `{ version: 0 }` explicitly.

 ### Revoking On-chain Attestations

 ```javascript